 Who sets up your chart of accounts?

-Typically, an accountant or bookkeeper will set up a chart of accounts for your business.
-They can ensure it aligns with your business's financial reporting needs and regulatory requirements.
-But you should stay involved in customizing your COA to ensure it reflects your goals and needs.
+Typically, an accountant or bookkeeper will set up a chart of accounts for your business or organization.
+They can ensure it aligns with your financial reporting needs and regulatory requirements.
+Nevertheless, you should stay actively involved in customizing your COA to ensure it reflects your specific goals and needs.

 What is the definition of a chart of accounts?

-A chart of accounts is a list of account names.
-It helps you group transactions and keep your business’s financial history organized.
-It typically displays account names, details, identification codes and balances.
-There’s often an option to view all the transactions within a particular account, too.
+A chart of accounts is a list of account names that helps you group transactions and keep your financial history organized.
+In practice, it typically displays account names, details, identification codes, and balances.
+Additionally, there is often an option to view all transactions within a particular account.

 What is the best way to structure a chart of accounts?

-A chart of accounts has five main account types from the balance sheet and income statement.
-They are assets, liabilities, equity, revenue, and expenses.
-These accounts are universal, and your business may incorporate additional industry-specific accounts and subcategories within these accounts.
+A chart of accounts is built around five main account types drawn from the balance sheet and income statement: assets, liabilities, equity, revenue, and expenses.
+These accounts are universal across all industries.
+However, your business or organization may also incorporate additional industry-specific accounts and subcategories within these core types to reflect your unique financial activity.

 How do you set up a chart of accounts?